ldery/Automating-Auxiliary-Learning/README.md

 ```
 aang_environment_august30th2022.yml
 ```
-and you can try to look up the appropriate versions in that  file if you try to run after the first installation above and run into package not found errors.
+You can look up the appropriate versions in the above file if you try to run after the first installation above and run into package not found errors.